jonathan-vella/secure-networking-hackathon/challenges/Challenge-01.md

 - CMC requires an Azure networking IP address plan presented to them.
 - Solution must be scalable, secure, and resilient.
 Solution must account for future workloads.
 - Solution must be aligned to the zero trust principles.
-- The primary Azure region CMC will use is East US.
+- The primary Azure region CMC will use is North Europe.
 - Design cross-premises connectivity for YADA, including on-premises and from any resources deployed on the Azure Vnet.
 - Plan and document network design and connectivity solution.
 - Design must include central access to shared services.